Spectral Models

 Memory usage and data type of spectra (advanced usage)

 The spectra are stored in a 2-dimensional array whose size is the product of the number of particles in the source and the number of channels in the data cube.
-For large numbers of particles (or channels) this can consume a lot of memory.
+For large numbers of particles (or channels) this consumes a lot of memory.
 The data type of this array can be controlled to help mitigate this, if less precision is acceptable.
 By default the spectra are stored with float64.
 This can be changed, for example:

 spectral_model = GaussianSpectrum(spec_dtype=np.float32)